14 Small Master Bathroom Ideas To Copy Now (2025)

 This bathroom is where natural and earthy meets modern.
 The exposed wood beams work best with the white subway tiles in the shower.
 This bathroom has crisp lines, sharp angles, and warmth – all at the same time.
 The deep navy blue vanity anchors the space, while the penny tile pattern on the floor adds vintage charm.

-7. Creamy shades of beige
+7. Set the tone with creamy shades of beige

 (@akbdesign)